EdwinVW/dapr-workshop/Assignment03/README.md

 In order to complete this assignment, the following goals must be met:

-1. The TrafficControlService sends `SpeedingViolation` messages using the Dapr pub/sub building block to the FineCollectionService.
+1. The TrafficControlService sends `SpeedingViolation` messages using the Dapr pub/sub building block.
 2. The FineCollectionService receives `SpeedingViolation` messages using the Dapr pub/sub building block.
 3. RabbitMQ is used as pub/sub message broker.

-This is number **2** in the end-state setup:
+This assignment targets number **2** in the end-state setup:

 <img src="../img/dapr-setup.png" style="zoom: 67%;" />